 I created a journal page that includes some of these questions that you can ask yourself each day.
 Put in your name and email and I’ll send it right over.

 I recommend finding time to complete this journal page each night to get very intentional about how you move forward toward each day’s goals.

 I also recently started to use this Phoenix Journal the I found on Amazon and have to say it is one of the best journals I’ve tried.

 How Does it Help To Be More Self Aware and Reflect on Your Day?

 Imagine how your life might change if you chose to be this mindful every day.
 You would be aware of how your behavior affects others.
 You would be aware of how you sabotage yourself with negative distorted thinking.
 You would recognize your strengths and be able to capitalize on them, to practice and improve.

-You’d start to recognize where your life is out of balance.
-Are you spending too much of your time working, neglecting pleasant activities and hobbies (I’m guilty of this).
-Can you make a plan to change that?
+You’d start to recognize where you life is out of balance.
+Are you spending too much of your time working, neglecting hobbies and activities (I’m guilty of this).
+Can you make a plan to change that.

 What kinds of things are you letting into your mind?
 Do you spend a lot of time reading the news or looking for drama on social media?
 How might this affect you?

 One thing I find helpful is taking some time to journal.
 Whether it be a free-written journal where you reflect on your day or if you use journal prompts to answer questions, journaling can help you to be mindful of how you are in the world.

 Since starting my bullet journal, I’ve reached a ton more clarity about who I am, what is important to me, and I have a firmer grasp on what I need to do to move forward.
 I often need prompts to help me think of what to write each day, so I’ve created a journal sheet to help you reflect on your day by journaling.
 Enter your email and I will send it to you.
 I’d love to hear how it goes!